adomiter/originVisualizations/README.md

   - Secondly, we define UI for application.
     + We started with setting the theme of the UI using one of the custom Bootstrap Sass themes.
     + Then, we set the application title to Origin Effective Rent Dashboard.
-    + Nest, we created a sidebar panel with a dropdown menu and slider.
+    + Next, we created a sidebar panel with a dropdown menu and slider.
 The dropdown menu allows the user to choose from the following choices: Number of Properties, Mean Current Effective Rent, Year over Year Effective Rent Growth Rate, and Predicted Five Year Average Effective Rent Growth Rate.
     + Within the UI, the choropleth map is shown to the right of the sidebar panel.
   - Third, we define the server logic required to draw the map.
     + Modify the data displayed using the input choice
     + Modify the legend using the input choice
     + Create the desired map  (note that lines separating polygons are toggled off as requested by target users)

 ## Results